trobz/openerp-web-unleashed/README.md

          */
         ready: function(data){
             /*
-             * A Marionette Panel is available, with all OpenERP part defined as Regions:
+             * A Marionette Panel is available, with all OpenERP part defined as Region:
              * - this.panel.buttons
              * - this.panel.pager
              * - this.panel.sidebar